vwang6186/Valerie_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QIRJv3blXDk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my second milestone I wanted to further improve my code by allowing the module to produce different notes depending on the distance between the object and sensor.
+<p></p>For my second milestone I wanted to further improve my code by allowing the module to produce different notes depending on the distance between the object and sensor.
 On my first attempt I had parameter errors in my code, and the buzzer was unable to perform different tones, persistently playing only one tone.
 After realizing the error, I changed the parameters in my code so that the buzzer was able to produce the different tones relative to the distance sensed between the user and obstacle.

-Code Added/Altered (Second Milestone):
+<p></p>Code Added/Altered (Second Milestone):

 ```c++
 const int trigPin = 12;
 const int echoPin = 10;